- M.A. in English, focus on Teaching English to Speakers of Other Languages, San Francisco State University

 - B. A. in Russian, Grinnell College, Grinnell, Iowa

 Originally from Chicago, I have lived in the Bay Area since 1973.
-After working 25 years as a manufacturing engineer with a focus on machine tool technology, I attended San Francisco State University to obtain a degree in Teaching English to Speakers of Other Languages (M.A.
+After working for 25 years as a manufacturing engineer, mostly in machine shops, I attended San Francisco State University to obtain a degree in Teaching English to Speakers of Other Languages (M.A.
 TESOL) in order to become an ESL teacher.
 I have been fortunate enough to teach at SRJC since June, 2006.

 I think preparation for a career is very important, so I like teaching at SRJC, where certificates and degrees provide pathways to many different types of work.

 I speak German, Spanish, and Russian.
 I enjoy traveling, and I always attempt to learn at least a little of the language of my destination.
 For example, before traveling to China, I studied Chinese here at SRJC.